MathiasGS/Uber-Coding-Challenge/README.md

 # Uber Coding Challenge: Email Service
-Overall, I believe this architecture provides a scaleable base designed with high availability, which was a goal of the solution, although it comes with the drawback of added complexity.

-Build a reliable email sending service which is capable of quickly switching between email service providers if one goes down.
+Challenge: Build a reliable email sending service which is capable of quickly switching between email service providers if one goes down.

 In my interpretation, this challenge is about ensuring reliable email sending, even if a service goes down, quotas are exceeded etc. To meet this criterion, this solution is designed to be scaleable, available and resilient to mail service outages.